mathphreak/yummy-goodness/README.md

 - Simulate rounds of game (UI: 🙂)
     - In each matchup, players shoot at each other as fast as their most primary weapons will allow
     - This happens anywhere from 3 to 20 times per round but skips if one player is dead
+    - Game ends after 15 rounds, so it simulates one half of a full CS:GO match
     - Weapon damage exists
     - Armor is a thing
     - Round win/loss bonus exists and increases for losing streaks